weihoran/Cloud-Native-Map/CN_practices_tools.md

 # A Map of Cloud-Native Practice Domains, Practices, and Tools to Address Desirable System Qualities

-### This map contains 16 practice domains, 87 specific practices, and 181 associated tools.
+### This map contains 16 practice domains, 87 specific practices, and 181 associated tools for addressing 8 system qualities.

 ## Quality Attributes Abbreviations